-- 4.1 Use of restorative practices wherever applicable in assigned discipline pursuant to Student Code of Conduct discipline guidelines.
-Restorative practices are, a system that focuses on ways to repair any harm that happens as a result of a conflict, and provides pathways to address healing within a community.This is in keeping with state law Public Act 99-0456. - 4.2 Receive help after suspension, and to make up work missed because of a suspension.
-This is also in keeping with state law Public Act 99-0456. - 4.3 Be informed of reported misbehavior with both a verbal and written notification at the time of being disciplined and be provided with an opportunity to respond. - 4.4 A clear understanding that punishment cannot be cruel or humiliating, and to know how and why any punishment is being used. - 4.5 Be provided information about how to appeal (ask for reconsideration of) any school decision about punishment before an incident occurs.2.14 - 4.6 Freedom from physical (corporal) punishment, verbal abuse, unfair searches (meaning without cause or reason), or any unusual form of punishment.
-District employees should not inflict any type of corporal punishment on any student. - 4.7 Be informed of their rights in any case of police interactions or involvement in school, including: - 4.7a All efforts by school staff to notify a parent/guardian in the event of a notification of law enforcement and the presence of a parent/guardian or school clinician during any interaction with a law enforcement officer.
-This is in keeping with Public Act 101-0478. - 4.7b Remain silent in any conversation with a law enforcement officer. - 4.7c Refuse to give consent to be searched by the police, including electronic devices (this may not stop the search.) - 4.7d Students shall not be removed from the classroom or common areas of the school by CPD unless an emergency, as defined in the Student Code of Conduct policy, exists. - 4.7e Receive trauma-responsive de-escalation strategies and restorative, behavioral health supports and interventions by school staff in all cases where law enforcement may become involved.
-This is in keeping with Public Act 101-0478.
+- Freedom to ask about restorative justice, a system that focuses on ways to repair any harm that happens as a result of a conflict, and provides pathways to address healing within a community.
+This is in keeping with state law Public Act 99-0456.4 - Receive help after suspension, and to make up work missed because of a suspension.
+This is also in keeping with state law Public Act 99-0456.4 - Be informed of reported misbehavior with both a verbal and written notification at the time of being disciplined and be provided with an opportunity to respond.4 - A clear understanding that punishment cannot be cruel or humiliating, and to know how and why any punishment is being used.1 - Be provided information about how to appeal (ask for reconsideration of) any school decision about punishment before an incident occurs.2 - Freedom from physical (corporal) punishment, verbal abuse, unfair searches (meaning without cause or reason), or any unusual form of punishment.
+District employees should not inflict any type of corporal punishment on any student.^{2,3}